 You may also be asked direct questions about disability and health on a medical questionnaire.
 Whether you will need to fill one out, and at what stage you do this, can depend on the type of job or employer.

 If you're shortlisted for an interview and need practical support, such as a sign language interpreter or help getting to the interview, you should contact the employer to arrange this.

-It's much easier for employers to respond to your needs if they can prepare in advance.
-It's a good idea to disclose a disability before an interview, although this is not a legal requirement.
+It's much easier for employers to respond to your needs if they can prepare beforehand.
+It's a good idea to declare a disability before an interview, although legally you don't have to.

 If you wait until the interview and you have a disability you haven't told the employer about, it may take them by surprise.
 They may ask irrelevant questions about your disability that you could have answered simply on the application form.
 The time should be spent explaining why and how you're the right person for the job, not focusing on issues of disability.

 Employers with a commitment to employing people with disabilities

 Your decision to declare your disability may be influenced by your judgement about the attitude of a particular employer.
 The following points may help you make that judgement.
 Many employers have equal opportunities policies.
 These organisations will have a certain commitment to recruiting and employing without prejudice.